huggingface/blog/pytorch-ddp-accelerate-transformers.md

 from transformers import Trainer
 ```

-Then we define some TrainingArguments since it will handle the dataloader creation.
-The trainer also works through dictionaries, so a custom colalte function needs to be made.
+Then we define some `TrainingArguments` to control all the usual hyper-parameters.
+The trainer also works through dictionaries, so a custom collate function needs to be made.

 Finally, we subclass the trainer and write our own `compute_loss`.